Celebrating 50 years

 In 2006, The Queensland College of Teachers took up the role with all teachers on the Board’s register transferred and the ongoing task of the upholding and improving the standards of the profession advancing.

-This milestone represents an opportunity to not only celebrate this achievement and what it means for the profession but also promote the profession on a state-wide scale.
+In 2021, this 50-year milestone presents an opportunity to not only celebrate the achievements of these organisations, and what it means for the profession, but also to promote the profession on a state-wide scale.